Avoid Allergies With Dust-Mite-Proof Microfiber Bedding and Breathe Easier

 How do dust mites affect us?

-When exposed to dust mites, or to any allergen, an antibody called Immunoglobulin E (IgE) is created by the body.
-Some people have an overproduction of IgE that can cause allergic reactions such as sneezing, coughing, or a breakout of rashes.
+When exposed to dust mites, or any allergen, our body creates an antibody called Immunoglobulin E (IgE).
+Some people have an overproduction of IgE that can cause allergic reactions such as sneezing, coughing, or a breakout of rashes.1

 Where do dust mites live?